SVijayB/Lock_Unlock_A_Computer_Using_RFID/README.md

 Firmware of Arduino in order to change it into a keyboard.
 So that it can enter your password when locked or press Win+L to lock the computer.

-### Upgrading the Firmware of Atmega16U2 on Board:
+### Step 4: Upgrading the Firmware of Atmega16U2 on Board

 If you haven't installed <a href="http://ww1.microchip.com/downloads/en/DeviceDoc/JRE%20-%20Flip%20Installer%20-%203.4.7.112.exe">Atmel Flip 3.4.7</a> yet, do it now.